 The Lancaster County Department of Social Service is the government run agency that offers aid.
 Among other options, access child care vouchers, food stamps, WIC and more.
 Apply for energy bill assistance programs such as LIHEAP and weatherization.
 Case managers will help the poor and senior citizens receive all of the government benefits that they are entitled too.
 (803) 286-6914

 Care Health Center / CareNet of Lancaster provides health care on a sliding fee.
 So the rates and the medical bills charged will vary, and will depend on what the patient can afford and their health insurance.
+What may be offered by the center includes physicals, immunizations, as well as referrals to dental care in Lancaster County South Carolina.
+Other low cost health care may be arranged too.
 Call the clinic at (803) 285-2273.

 The Salvation Army supports Lancaster county and nearby regions.
 While funding is limited and they depend on donations, the non-profit will do its best to meet the needs of seniors, the poor, and less fortunate.
 Programs offered are wide ranging and can include money for rent or utility bills (when available).
 Other services include free food from a pantry, soup kitchens, and shelter.
 Children from low income families in Lancaster County South Carolina may also receive free Christmas food or gifts.
 Season services may also be school supplies and clothing.
 Learn more.